SaintsConnor/Checklists/README.md

 All the checklists/tools for all types of enumeration and pentesting

 **Includes**
+- Active Directory
+- SSH
-- Internal Penetration Testing
+- FTP
-- External Penetration Testing
+- SMB
 - OSINT
+- PHP
+- SQL
+- General WebApp
-- Web App
+- General Code
 - Mobile App

 *It also includes a portion for default usernames/passwords.*

+Categories:

+- Windows
+  - Active Directory
+  - SMB
+- Linux
+  - Web App
+  - SSH
+  - PHP
+  - FTP
+- Other
+  - Code Examination
+  - Mobile Apps
+  - OSINT